-As your dog ages, the body produces less glucosamine so joints can stiffen up and lose their shock absorbing cartilage.
-This is why you might consider using glucosamine to maintain her mobility.
+As your dog ages, her body produces less glucosamine.
+So her joints can stiffen up and lose their shock-absorbing cartilage.
+Giving extra glucosamine can help maintain her mobility.

 There are three common forms of glucosamine:

-In joint support products, glucosamine is often combined with other ingredients like chondroitin or MSM (methylsulfonylmethane), both of which can help maintain the cartilage in your dog’s joints.
+In joint support products, glucosamine is often combined with other ingredients like chondroitin or MSM (methylsulfonylmethane).
+These ingredients together can help maintain the cartilage in your dog’s joints.

 What Does Glucosamine Do?

-Glucosamine has natural anti-inflammatory properties, making it a very popular supplement for people and pets with joint pain or stiffness.
+Glucosamine is a natural anti-inflammatory.
+This makes it a very popular supplement for people and pets with joint pain or stiffness.

-Supplementing with glucosamine can help improve mobility and range of motion, and slow the aging process in your dog’s joints.
+It can help improve mobility and range of motion.
+It can help slow the aging process in your dog’s joints.